rohitrai266853/linux/projects/user-permission-management/README.md

-# Project 3: User and Permission Management
+# User and Permission Management

 This project demonstrates how to manage users, groups, and permissions in Linux.